Skip to main content

 Known Limitations

-• Repair quality depends on agent capabilities
+• Repair quality depends on agent capabilities and the nature of test failures

 • File system modification detection requires proper integration with FileSystemService

-• No automatic test discovery; tests must be manually configured
+• No automatic test discovery; tests must be manually configured in the plugin configuration

 Dependencies